Music by Giuseppe Verdi

 Verdi’s classic based on Dumas’ The Lady with the Camellias.

 The heartbreaking true story of Parisian courtesan Marie Duplessis became the classic novella that inspired the films Camille, Pretty Woman and Moulin Rouge.
 The great Italian composer Giuseppe Verdi retells her story in one of the greatest operas of all time.
 Opera Grand Rapids’ production in the elegant setting of St. Cecilia Music Center stars Metropolitan Opera star soprano Elizabeth Caballero.
-Joining Elizabeth is our Duke of Mantua from last season’s acclaimed Rigoletto, Raffaele Abete and OGR’s favorite leading baritone, Metropolitan Opera star Mark Rucker.
+Elizabeth is joined by one of the most exciting new vocal talents to emerge on the international stage, Tenor Zach Borichevsky as Alfredo, and Opera Grand Rapids favorite Mark Rucker as his father, Germont.

 Meet the Production and Cast